pinellolab/pyrovelocity/README.rst

         :target: https://pyrovelocity.readthedocs.io/en/latest/?version=latest
         :alt: Documentation Status

-A multivariate RNA Velocity model to estimate the uncertainty of cell future state using Pyro
+Pyro-Velocity is a Bayesian, generative and multivariate RNA Velocity model to estimate the *uncertainty* of cell future states.
+This approach models *raw sequencing counts* with the *synchronized cell time* across all expressed genes to provide quantifiable and improved information on cell fate choices and developmental trajectory dynamics.

-* Free software: Affero GPL V3
+* LICENSE - Free software: Affero GPL V3

 Features